Effectory/coding-assignment-api/README.md

 The goal of the assignment is to get an idea of your experience, creativity, and ability to learn, analyse and reason.

-`We dont want you to spend more then 4 hours on this assignment.
-That will most likely not be enough to complete it, so be careful with your time and how you spend it.`
+`Please keep in mind that this assignment is the starting point of discussion, not the destination.
+Readability and clearly explaining your solution and reason about it are more important than implementing many different concepts, libraries, or tools without explaining why one would use them in the case.
+We expect you to don't spend more than 4 hours to complete this assignment.
+Please think carefully before you start about what you are able to accomplish in this timeframe.`

 Your back-end application does not have to be production ready but it should be able build and run  without errors